 A Town of Water

 Also, there are a number of limestone caves in this area (and some of them are popular sightseeing spots).
-A limestone cave often has a subterranean river running through or near it, and its water, with a lot of minerals, can be quite good in quality because it is filtered through limestone rock layers.
+A limestone cave often has a subterranean river running through or near it.
+And its water, with a lot of minerals, can be quite good in quality because it is filtered through limestone rock layers.

 Thanks to these natural conditions, there are many water springs and wells in the town of Gujo Hachiman.
 Since long ago, people have been utilizing these waters for various purposes, including drinking, washing, and fire-fighting.
 If you take a walk on the streets today, you may notice a network of canals and streams, clear water flowing in them, crisscrossing the town.
 This flowing water makes your strolling through the old town even more pleasant.
-The basis of this network was first established in the Edo Period by Endo Tsunetomo, the sixth lord of Gujo Hachiman Castle, when he felt a strong need for water to fight fires after seeing part of the town destroyed by a fire in 1652.
+The basis of this network was first established in the Edo Period by Endo Tsunetomo, the sixth lord of Gujo Hachiman Castle.
+He felt a strong need for water to fight fires after seeing part of the town destroyed by a fire in 1652.

-Along these water canals, you may see some old-fashioned washing equipment or other contraptions, such as mizubune (水舟, literally a “water boat”), which is a sort of water trough made of wood (or sometimes concrete), that usually has two or three compartments.
+Along these water canals, you may see some old-fashioned washing equipment or other contraptions, such as mizubune (水舟, literally a “water boat”).
+Mizubune is a sort of water trough made of wood (or sometimes concrete), that usually has two or three compartments.
 People used to draw water from a spring or a well into its top compartment through a hose.
 The water in the top compartment was mainly used for drinking, while the water in the lower compartments was used for such things as washing vegetables or dishes.

 Of several water-related attractions the town has, perhaps the most well-known is the Sogi-sui spring alongside the Kodara River.
-In this place, clear ground water has been constantly welling up since long ago, and above the water source stands a small wooden shrine.
+In this place, clear ground water has been constantly welling up since long ago.
+And above the water source stands a small wooden shrine.
 In March 1985, when the Environmental Agency of Japan (the present-day Ministry of the Environment) selected the “100 Exquisite and Well-Conserved Waters” in Japan, the first site they chose was this one.
-Today we can see many visitors drink this spring water from ladles which are placed beside the shrine.
+Today we can see many visitors drink this spring water from ladles placed beside the shrine.
 There is a certain elegant atmosphere in its surroundings, created by a stone-paved path, a weeping-willow tree, and old wooden houses.

 “Not that much,” she answered.
 “Today, every household has tap water, and everyone has a washing machine in their houses.
 So, the number of people who are actually using these places is small.”